395t/review-assignments/_summaries/sutskever2014sequence_1.md

 ## How is it realized (technically)?

 The model in the paper uses two LSTMs: one for the input and output sequences respectively.
 These LSTMs were relatively deep with four layers and a final softmax layer over the LSTMs output.
-The paper's training algorithm maximized the following to obtain the most likely translation:
+The paper's training algorithm performed Maximum Likelihood Estimation (MLE) to maximize the following to obtain the most likely translation:

 ![Alt Text](sutskever2014sequence_1a.PNG)